kubeflow/manifests/proposals/20240606-jwt-handling.md

     3. In-cluster Pods that want to talk to `kubeflow` workloads, which understands identity, are [using a K8s ServiceAccount Token](https://www.kubeflow.org/docs/components/pipelines/v1/sdk/connect-api/#full-kubeflow-subfrom-inside-clustersub)
 ### Limitations
 - Not able to express `AuthorizationPolicies` for group header in Istio
-- Limited possibility to use custom JWT claims as a source of information about authenticated user
+- Limited possibility to use custom JWT claims as a source of information about the authenticated user

-To accommodate the above limitations and improve the authnz flow in terms of security, maintenance and flexibility we propose to add the JWT to the `Authorization` header, so it can be digested by Istio and have the user details securely injected to auth headers when authorized.
+To accommodate the above limitations and improve the authentication and authorization flow in terms of security, maintenance and flexibility we propose to add the JWT to the `Authorization` header, so it can be digested by Istio and have the user details securely injected into the `Authorization` headers.
 This will also enable us to define policies in the future for better handling of groups. https://istio.io/latest/docs/tasks/security/authorization/authz-jwt/

-But the above creates the following topics that require agreement on how to handle:
+But the above creates the following topics that require an agreement on how to handle them:
 1. There will be `id_tokens` from different issuers (i.e. from Dex, K8s) that the platform will need to handle
 2. Information of user is both in `kubeflow-userid` and in `id_token` of http request, for Kubeflow components to deduce the identity from
 3. It's not clear if backends should be validating the JWT (i.e. KFP right now validates ServiceAccount tokens [`1`](https://github.com/kubeflow/pipelines/blob/2.2.0/backend/src/apiserver/auth/authenticator_token_review.go#L47-L58) [`2`](https://github.com/kubeflow/pipelines/blob/2.2.0/backend/src/apiserver/resource/resource_manager.go#L1698-L1699) )

-## Spec
+## Specification
-This proposal aims to provide a uniform way for all backends to handle identity tokens, and agreeing on which levels of the stack should responsible for different parts.
+The goal of this proposal is to provide a uniform way for all backends to handle identity tokens and to specify which levels of the stack are responsible for which parts.

 This spec proposes to standardise on the following high level agreement, for new backends:
 1. Requests hitting `kubeflow` apps, which expect user identity in requests, should have a JWT in `Authorization: Bearer <token>` header